-48 Internal Audit Annual Report 2017/18
+8 Internal Audit Annual Report 2018/19

-The Head of Finance (Section 151 Officer) submitted a report providing information on internal audit work carried out during 2017/18, to enable the Committee to review progress in relation to internal audit and risk management activity as required by the Accounts and Audit Regulations 2015 and to consider the overall audit opinion.
+The Head of Finance (Section 151 Officer) submitted a report providing information on internal audit work carried out during 2018/19, to enable the

+Committee to review progress in relation to risk management activity, as required by the Accounts and Audit Regulations 2015.

-The Head of Governance referred to her formal "opinion" as Chief Internal Auditor (set out in the concluding paragraph of Appendix 1) that, taking account of the areas listed in the report, the Council has in place satisfactory controls to be able to maintain an effective internal control environment.
-She also emphasised that, despite extensive progress made in readiness for the introduction of the General Data Protection Regulations (GDPR) there still remained a considerable amount of work to be completed before the implementation date of 25 May 2018.
-Reference to that position would be included in the Annual Governance Statement, to be reported to the Committee in June.
+The Head of Governance referred to her formal "opinion" as Chief Internal Auditor (set out in the concluding paragraph of Appendix 1) that, taking account of the areas listed in the report, the Council has in place satisfactory controls to be able to maintain and effective internal control environment.